doppelganger113/reactive-programming-talk/1_introduction/README.md

 ![Debounce operator](assets/debounce.png)

+---

 ## Under the hood

 To better understand and get started with reactive programming, it's important to know what's the underlying implementation.

-Reactive programming in its core is the observer pattern.
+Reactive programming in its core is just the observer pattern.

 ![Under the hood](./assets/observer_pattern.jpg)

+---

 ## Getting our hands dirty